andreswebs/devbox-kali/README.md

-# devbox
+# devbox-kali

-Codespaces template for a Debian environment with Nix.
+Codespaces template for a Kali environment with Nix.

 ## Authors